SchildDev/Canvas-text-summary/README.md

-   calendar feed (an ICS file — public-by-link, no API token needed), figures out what's due, skips anything you've completed or currently snoozed, summarizes each one in plain English (if `ANTHROPIC_API_KEY` is set), and sends up to 3 notifications:
+   calendar feed (an ICS file — public-by-link, no API token needed), figures out what's due, skips anything you've completed or currently snoozed, summarizes each one in plain English (if `ANTHROPIC_API_KEY` is set), and sends up to 2 notifications:
-   - **⏰ Overdue assignments** — one combined message, each item shown with its due date, plus a "Mark all done" button for clearing a backlog at once
    - **Individual notifications** — one per item due today/tomorrow, each with tap buttons
    - **🔭 Coming up** — one combined message, each item shown with its due date, everything due later
+   Overdue items (past due, never marked Complete) aren't tracked or mentioned at all — once something's due date passes without you completing it, it's silently dropped.
 2. **Tap an action** (fires instantly from your phone): on the individual today/tomorrow notifications, two buttons: **Complete** (stop mentioning it) and **Snooze 2h** (hide it for a couple hours).
 Tapping either sends